Who is the Right Guardian for Your Child?

 Your selection is not set in stone.
 If you change your mind, you can easily change your guardianship designations.
 Put your best choice down and reevaluate later.

-Always name at least 2 alternate guardians in case the one you name is unable to do the job.
+Another method of choosing the right guardian for your child is to always name at least 2 alternate guardians in case the one you name is unable to do the job.
 Situations change.
-If your guardian (for one reason or another cannot) cannot accept her guardianship, your alternate will be called for the job, so make sure you name as many alternates at possible, at least 2.
+If your guardian (for one reason or another) cannot accept her guardianship, your alternate will be called for the job, so make sure you name as many alternates at possible, at least 2.

 When selecting a guardian consider geography, religion, education, and parenting style.
 You may want an aunt to take care of your children, but the fact that she lives in another state might be something to take into consideration because this means your children will be uprooted from their community and have to move to a new state.